RolandJansen/business-model-canvas-for-obsidian/README.md

-# Business Model Canvas template for Obsidian
+# Business Model Canvas Vorlage für Obsidian

+Das Business Model Canvas mit neun Segmenten von [Strategyzer](https://www.strategyzer.com/library/the-business-model-canvas), nachgebaut für Obsidian.

+[!IMPORTANT]
 This is a fork of the [Business Model Canvas](https://github.com/YJPL/business-model-canvas-for-obsidian) for Obsidian by YJPL but with German help texts.
 If you are a non German speaker [the original](https://github.com/YJPL/business-model-canvas-for-obsidian) may fit your needs better.
 The rest of this README is in German language, too.

-Das Business Model Canvas mit neun Segmenten von [Strategyzer](https://www.strategyzer.com/library/the-business-model-canvas), nachgebaut für Obsidian.

 ## Voraussetzungen